-This option is only available where there are no existing contracted home to school transport routes.
 The council may reimburse mileage at a rate to be considered annually, taking into account yearly inflation, for the home to school journeys only, i.e. when the pupil is being transported (see Annex C).
 It does not cover the parent/carer's return trip when the pupil is not in the car.
 The rate is fully inclusive and will cover all eventualities, including when a second parent/guardian/carer is required to act as "escort".
 The council will determine the mileage that can be claimed and payments will be made on a termly in arrears basis.

 Where a parent makes their own arrangements and seeks reimbursement this must be agreed in advance before any such arrangement commences.
+Reimbursement will only be made from the date of any arrangement being made and will not normally be made for retrospective journeys.